 Sewing with knits by Connie Long

 This is the sort of super thorough, initiated sewing book that I prefer.
-Serger secrets pretty much covers everything you want to know about a serger.
+Serger secrets pretty much cover everything you want to know about a serger.

-Great photo tutorials with info on everything from settings to thread choice plus a great trouble shooting chapter.
-Another cool thing about this book is that it shows so many new things that I had no idea you could do with a serger, like making bound button holes, piping, zipper insertions, lace heirloom and much more.
-Though some ideas in the book is pushing a bit too far aesthetically – just because you can serge a patchwork vest together with piping and bells doesn’t mean you should!
+Great photo tutorials with info on everything from settings to thread choice plus a great troubleshooting chapter.
+Another cool thing about this book is that it shows so many new things that I had no idea you could do with a serger, like making bound buttonholes, piping, zipper insertions, lace heirloom and much more.
+Though some ideas in the book are pushing a bit too far aesthetically – just because you can serge a patchwork vest together with piping and bells doesn’t mean you should!

-What are your favorite sewing books?
+What are your favourite sewing books?
 I would love to find more gems to add to my collection.